koh-gt/ferriteclassic-core/doc/reduce-traffic.md

 Forwarding transactions to peers increases the P2P traffic.
 To only sync blocks with other peers, you can disable transaction relay.

-Be reminded of the effects of this setting.
+Be reminded of the effeccts of this setting.

 - Fee estimation will no longer work.
 - It sets the flag "-walletbroadcast" to be "0", only if it is currently unset.